Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: The Pulsed Townsend Experiment

 \subsection{Theory}

 In order to obtain electron swarm transport data from measurements of a swarm experiment (e.g., the Pulsed Townsend experiment) a suitable physical model is necessary.
 A Boltzmann equation analysis \cite{Ron_Book, Tagashira} provides an accurate description of the microscopic electron dynamics within an electron avalanche process.
 However, such an analysis is complicated and time consuming, and thus, practically not directly applicable to extract swarm parameters from swarm experiments.
 Traditionally, fluid equations (e.g., the diffusion equation) are utilized \cite{Chen_Book, Casey_2021, Ron_Book} to make swarm parameters more accessible from measurements.
-The resulting (one-dimensional) electron number density continuity equation can generally be written as \cite{Tagashira}
+The resulting (one-dimensional) electron number density continuity equation can generally be written as \cite{Tagashira} where $n\sub{e}$ denotes the electron number density, $W^{\mathrm{b}}$ the bulk drift velocity, $D\sub{L}^{\mathrm{b}}$ the bulk longitudinal diffusion coefficient, $Q\sub{L}^{\mathrm{b}}$ the bulk longitudinal skewness coefficient (3$^{\text{rd}}$ order term), and $R\sub{net}$ the effective ionization rate (including ionization and attachment rate coefficients).
+This partial differential equation may be solved under given initial (e.g., $n\sub{e}(z, t = 0) = n\sub{e,0}\cdot \delta(z)$) and boundary conditions (e.g., cathode at $z = -\infty$ and anode at $z = L$) to obtain an expression for the density profile $n\sub{e}(z, t)$ over time and space.